 Giraffe currently occur in 21 countries, forming a wide arc throughout sub-Saharan Africa from Niger to Central and East Africa, down to southern Africa (Figure 3).
-Latest estimates by GCF indicate that giraffe numbers have plummeted across Africa by ~30% from >155,000 to ~111,000 individuals in the past three decades (GCF 2020).
-At the same time, limited conservation efforts and research have been undertaken on giraffe across Africa, however efforts in both of these areas have been increasing in the past decade.
+The most recent estimates by GCF indicate that giraffe numbers have plummeted across Africa by ~30% from >155,000 to ~117,000 individuals in the past three and a half decades (Brown et al. 2021).

 Figure 3: Distribution of extant giraffe species and subspecies populations across Africa.
-O'Connor et al. 2019.
+Brown et al. 2021.

-Giraffe, as a single species, were up-listed to 'Vulnerable' to extinction from 'Least Concern' on the IUCN Red List of Threatened Species in December 2016 (Muller et al. 2016).
+Giraffe, as a single species, were up-listed to Vulnerable to extinction from Least Concern on the IUCN Red List of Threatened Species[TM] in December 2016 (Muller et al. 2018).
 This new conservation status assessment of giraffe as a species was submitted by the IUCN SSC Giraffe & Okapi Specialist Group with the support of GCF and other partners.
-During 2018-19, eight of the nine IUCN recognised subspecies were assessed with two classified as 'Critically Endangered' (Kordofan, Nubian), two as 'Endangered' (Masai, reticulated), two as 'Vulnerable' (Thornicroft's, West African), one as 'Near Threatened' (Rothschild's) and one as 'Least Concern' (Angolan).
-The South African giraffe assessment has not been completed.
+During 2018-19, eight of the nine IUCN recognised subspecies were assessed with two classified as Critically Endangered (Kordofan, Nubian), two as Endangered (Masai, reticulated), two as Vulnerable (Thornicroft's, West African), one as Near Threatened (Rothschild's) and one as Least Concern (Angolan).
+The South African giraffe assessment has yet to be completed.

-In October 2017 giraffe were added to Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS) and in August 2019 were listed on CITES Appendix II (Maritime Executive 2019; UNEP/CMS Secretariat 2018).
+In October 2017 giraffe were added to Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS), and in August 2019 were listed on CITES Appendix II (CITES 2019; UNEP/CMS Secretariat 2018).

-To develop a solid baseline for giraffe numbers and range in the wild, GCF has, and continues to, compile historical and current data on giraffe numbers, distribution and threats from across their range into giraffe conservation Country Profiles per range State.
-This work has been undertaken collaboratively with African governments, NGOs, Universities and independent researchers.
+To develop a solid baseline for giraffe numbers and range in the wild, GCF has, and continues to, compile historical and current data on giraffe numbers, distribution, and threats from across their range into giraffe conservation Country Profiles per range State.
+This work has been undertaken collaboratively with African governments, NGOs, Universities, and independent researchers.